japila-books/spark-sql-internals/docs/spark-sql-properties.md

 IMPORTANT: If the total number of files of the table is very large this can be expensive and slow down data change commands.

-Use link:spark-sql-SQLConf.adoc#autoSizeUpdateEnabled[SQLConf.autoSizeUpdateEnabled] method to access the current value.
+Use [SQLConf.autoSizeUpdateEnabled](SQLConf.md#autoSizeUpdateEnabled) method to access the current value.

 | [[spark.sql.subexpressionElimination.enabled]] *spark.sql.subexpressionElimination.enabled*